Top 5 Reasons to Love Business Process Automation

 At a team meeting he asked for a status update on the SEO campaign.
 Everyone looked around at each other.
 “I’m still waiting for Paula to approve the budget,” Eric said.
 “She already sent her approval, weren’t you on that email?” said Karen.
 “Well, then I think we still need the ad edited,” said Eric.
 “Who’s doing that?” asked Tim.
 No one spoke.

 Tim’s situation isn’t that different from most business managers.
-Everything seems like it should be so simple to follow a simple path, but communication breaks down and no one seems to want to take accountability.
+It seems like such a simple thing to get work done, but communication breaks down and no one seems to want to take accountability.
 For many business leaders, business process automation can be the answer they are looking for.

 The Kinetic Effect of Business Process Automation